Wild Horse, Colorado

 Wild Horse is an unincorporated community in Cheyenne County, Colorado, United States.

 History

 The community takes its name from Wild Horse Creek, and began in 1869 as a cavalry outpost, which soon became a railway station and had expanded to a town by the mid-1870s.
 After a peak of population and business activities in the early 1900s, the town began dwindling by 1917, when most of it burned down in a great fire.
 The town rebuilt, but never at the population or business-service centralization level of its earlier years, and by the 1930s, had begun to dwindle further.

 There is still a post office at Wild Horse, which has been in operation since 1904. and currently services ZIP Code 80862.
 There is also a one-room school house, no longer in use, and a cluster of older small homes.

-Geography

-Wild Horse is located at (38.825533,-103.011761).

 Popular culture

 Wild Horse is the home of the United States Space Force in the Netflix comedy series Space Force, although the series was not actually filmed in the village.